Green Artist

 Work With Safe Wood

 Make sure the wood you are using is safe to wood burn.
 Also, NEVER wood burn over wood that has been stained, painted, or has a finish on it.
 That is toxic.
 You can only burn wood that has not been altered in any way.
-So don’t seal your work until you know you are 100% finished with burning it.
+Don’t seal your work until you know you are 100% finished with burning it.

 Be Aware Of Your Surroundings